Ergodic theory of Random Anosov systems mixing on fibers: Introduction

-The main difficulties appear in non-autonomous systems is that the pseudo orbit derived from Poincar\'e Recurrence Theorem only provides returns in $M\times \mb T^d$, thus does not have shadowing property since hyperbolicity only happens on fibers which is identified by $M$.
-To overcome this difficulty, instead of looking at one single pseudo orbit, we construct a group of globally returned pseudo orbits for all $\o\in \mb T^d$ in the same time.
-Behind this, equi-continuity of the driven system (rotation $\t:\mb T^d\to\mb T^d$) and uniform hyperbolicity on fibers play the key roles. {\bf Theorem A} provides both a fundamental description of the dynamics of the system $(M\times \mb T^d,\phi)$ and a pathway to achieve the main aim of this paper:\\
+The main difficulty appearing in these systems is that the pseudo orbits derived from Poincar\'e Recurrence Theorem only provides returns in $M\times \Omega$, thus does not have the shadowing property since the hyperbolicity only happens on fibers which are identified by $M$.
+To overcome this difficulty, instead of looking at one single pseudo orbit, we construct a group of globally returned pseudo orbits for all $\o\in \Omega$ at the same time.